theislab/single-cell-best-practices/_sources/preamble.md

 Chapters are additionally labeled with a traffic light system.
 We differentiate the chapters into three groups:

-- Chapters labeled with white are rather novel and no best-practices exist in any way.
+- Chapters labeled with white are rather novel and no best practices exist in any way.
 For these, we cannot recommend the best analysis tool and hence, we show one way to tackle the underlying task.

 - For yellow chapters, no clear, community-agreed, best practices exist.
 A few independent benchmarks may exist, but they might be in preprint or evidence might be sparse.
 In this chapter, we recommend analysis workflows that proved well-working according to our vast experience, and we can therefore wholeheartedly recommend the stated tools.